Keeping your web browser up to date with the latest security improvements is an important step to ensure a safe browsing experience.

 - The About Firefox window opens.
 Firefox will check for updates and download them automatically.

-- When the download is complete, click Restart to update Firefox.
+- If an update is available, when the download is complete, click Restart to Update Firefox.

 You can repeat step 1 to confirm that Firefox is up to date:

 Source: Firefox Support — Update Firefox to the latest release

 The Safari browser is fully integrated into Apple’s operating systems, meaning it receives updates as part of macOS or iOS.

 - To check for available updates, open Software Update.